 take these charges seriously.
 With the representation of a Virginia Beach

-drug attorney, your charges could be lessened or dropped.
-We at The Law
+criminal attorney, your charges could be lessened or dropped.
+We at The

 of our clients; we can fight tenaciously on your behalf.